 ADD Nashville Support Group

-For anyone still wishing to attend virtually we send links and instructions about how to access the meeting in the regular announcements going out Saturday and Monday mornings – so be sure to check your inboxes!
+We send links and instructions about how to access the meeting in the regular announcements going out Saturday and Monday mornings – so be sure to check your inboxes!
 If you’re not already receiving emails, click to send me a request to be added to the list (and please confirm a diagnosis of ADHD).

 ADDNashville is a support group for adults diagnosed with attention deficit hyperactivity disorder.
 There is no cost, but you must have a diagnosis of ADD/ADHD in order to attend.
 Attendees may bring a supportive guest (spouse, parent, etc.) up to two times upon approval from Terry.
 The group offers mutual support, connection, and an opportunity to share successful coping strategies.